dougcodez/WireZ/README.md

 * **Table Dump** Dumps a copy or exact replica of a table into a CSV file of the database you're currently connected to.
 * **Table List** Get a list of tables a database contains.
 Output comes back as a https request paste with a key.

+## Download

+The link to download WireZ can be found [Here](https://www.spigotmc.org/resources/⚡-wirez-a-multi-platform-diagnostics-tool-lightweight-optimizable-⚡.100188/).
+It supports spigot, and bungeecord.
+Velocity Implementation will come soon!